coryFTV/ftv-event-schedule-landing-pages/README.md

 This self-service tool allows editors to:
 - View all live sports events on Fubo
+- Browse movies and TV series available on Fubo
 - Filter events by sport type, regional availability, and more
 - Generate customized affiliate URLs for content
 - Access landing pages with proper tracking parameters